-- A Quarterly Journal – The Hampshire Family Historian – available as an electronic download or as a printed copy delivered by post.
+- A Quarterly Journal – The Hampshire Family Historian – available electronically via the website or as a printed copy delivered by post.

 - Access to Hampshire Family History Indexes – Extensive Hampshire parish baptism, marriage and burial indexes, census, monumental inscriptions, members’ surname interests are available at our Research Centre.

 - Local Group Meetings – Held monthly in 14 different locations, offering an active programme including well-informed visiting speakers, members evenings, social events, visits and outings.
 Members can choose to attend any meeting and do not need to subscribe to a particular Group.

 - The Research Centre – Whether you need access to our many resources, help in using a computer for research, expert advice, or someone to do a bit of research for you, our team of experienced volunteers at the HGS Research Centre are ready to help.